Creating Your “Better Together” Framework

 The end goal is to integrate Marketplace and co-sell into the way you do business, and co-selling is the most important part of the engine that drives a successful Cloud GTM forward.

-With co-sell, ISVs plan and collaborate with Cloud Partners on targeted accounts to show buyers how your joint solution fits into their current ecosystem.
+With co-sell, ISVs plan and collaborate with Cloud Partners on targeted accounts to show buyers how their joint solution fits into their current ecosystem.
 Successful co-selling helps you strengthen access to new buyers, new budgets, and build meaningful, mutually beneficial relationships with the Cloud Providers.
 When combined with Marketplace, Cloud GTM execution and scalability becomes a reality.

 Co-selling doesn’t happen in a vacuum.
 Companies that have built out a winning co-sell strategy have secured buy-in from stakeholders across the company.
 Successful co-selling — and Cloud GTM — requires the support of sales, alliances, finance, operations, marketing, IT, product, and legal teams.

-In fact, Tackle’s 2022 State of Cloud Marketplaces Report notes that:
+In fact, Tackle’s 2022 State of Cloud Marketplaces Report notes that: Cloud GTM Quote

 When talking with your leadership, emphasize that co-selling isn’t just another channel, but rather an integral piece of a larger Cloud go-to-market strategy that requires new skills of sales teams and leaders.
 The whole idea of “co-selling” may not be on their radar.